ivanfilho21/client-server_dictionary/Readme.md

 # Server Dictionary
 > A server that takes requests from the Client and sends meanings of words if they are found locally, such as in a dictionary.

+## What I learned
+* Socket class in Java.
+* File operations in Java.

 ## Explanation
 * Access "Descricao.pdf" for more details and usage explanation.